raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ---
 title: Troubleshooting - ESA screen does not appear
 ---
 The initial agreement page will only display on the HDMI1 output of the Raspberry Pi.
-If you only see the background image, make sure you have connected to HDMI1.
+If you only see the background image make sure you have connected your screen to HDMI1.
 --- /collapse ---

 Once you have accepted the licence agreement, you will be asked to create a new username and password, to set the system time and language settings, and to connect to a WiFi network.
 For more help on setting up your Raspberry Pi, take a look at [this guide](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started/4).